 Follow Me on Twitter

 Dr. Declan Fallon is the Senior Market Technician and Community Director for Zignals.com, and Product Development Manager for ActivateClients.com.
-I do a weekly broadcast on Friday's at 13:30 GMT for Tradercast, covering indices, FX and gold, silver and oil - all are welcome!
-You can read what others are saying about Zignals on Investimonials.com.
+I also trade on eToro and can be copied for free.

 JOIN ZIGNALS TODAY - IT'S FREE!